teamtomo/.github/profile/README.md

 Because packages in *teamtomo* are small and well scoped it is easy to depend on only those packages relevant to your work.

-*teamtomo* is not a place for the development of your own projects, those belong to you and the credit should be yours alone!
+*teamtomo* is **not** a place for the development of your own projects.
+Your projects belong to you and the credit should be yours alone!

-However, if along the way you develop a small component that could benefit the entire community then we would love to work with you to bring it here.
+Did you develop something along the way that could benefit the entire community?
+We would love to work with you to bring it here.

 ## Contributors
 Interested in contributing?
 Fantastic, Welcome aboard!